AdobeDocs/marketo.pt-BR/help/marketo/product-docs/administration/settings/change-your-marketo-password.md

    ![](assets/image2015-11-10-10-3a40-3a8.png)

-1. Os administradores também podem clicar em **Admin** e em **Alterar senha** para alterar a senha de administrador.
+1. Os administradores também podem clicar em **Administrador** e depois **Alterar senha** para alterar a senha do administrador.

    ![](assets/image2014-9-10-9-3a43-3a47.png)

-1. Digite a Senha antiga e a Nova Senha e clique em **Salvar** quando a nova senha se ajustar a todos os requisitos.
+1. Digite a senha antiga e a nova senha e clique em **Salvar** quando a nova senha se ajustar a todos os requisitos.

    ![](assets/image2014-9-10-9-3a44-3a2.png)